groue/GRMustache/Guides/templates.md

 More loading options
 --------------------

-All methods above load UTF8-encoded templates from disk, with extension "mustache".
+All methods above cover the most common use cases.

-They are handy shortcuts.
 If you have more needs, check the [Template Repositories Guide](template_repositories.md).

 [up](../../../../GRMustache#documentation), [next](partials.md)